Maintenance & Care

 A structure’s finish requires cleaning and maintenance prior to, during, and after installation.
-The buildings themselves are highly durable and constructed to withstand severe environmental elements; however, their surface finishes can become tarnished and deteriorate over time.
+The buildings themselves are highly durable to withstand severe environmental elements; however, their surface finishes can deteriorate over time.
 To prevent this, Solar Innovations® has compiled the following care and maintenance guide for the preservation of your finish.

 Anodized aluminum is exceptionally resistant to corrosion, discoloration, and wear; however, its surface finish can be marred by harsh chemicals, abuse, or neglect.

-The aluminum should be cleaned as soon as the product is installed to remove construction and environmental soils and discolorations.
+Clean the aluminum as soon as the product is installed to remove construction and environmental soils and discolorations.
 All exterior surfaces collect varying amounts of soil and dirt, depending on their finish and environmental conditions of their location.
 These factors determine the type and frequency of cleaning required.